Hai4320/How-mobile-cross-platform-works/README.md

 # How Does Cross-Platform Mobile App Work?
+This documment is my personal reserch about mobile crossplatform frameworks, in this doccument I will:

-- How cross-platform like Flutter, KMM work on each mobile platform, such as Android and iOS.
+- Explain how cross-platform like Flutter, KMM work on each mobile platform, such as Android and iOS.
 - Compare between Cross-Platform vs Native App and Cross-Platform together.

+_Please give me some feedback if you have any concerns.
+It will help me become a better developer. :))_

+Thank you so much!
 ## Table of Contents

 - [Native](#Native)